-The surface of the road is paved.
+Set high in the Dolomite mountain range, the road is paved (with concrete parts).
 What makes it even more difficult is that much of the concrete surface is not "even".
 Not that it's "rough" (though in a few spots it is that) - but that it's "wavy", like with very wide "ripples" in its surface.
 This unevenness is intended to provide better traction when there is snow or ice.

 -around 12% for about +120 vertical meters as a "warmup"on the wider asphalt road